newrelic/opentelemetry-exporter-go/README.md

 This exporter is built with the alpha release of Open Telemetry Go client.
 Due to the rapid development of Open Telemetry, this exporter does not guarantee compatibility with future releases of the Open Telemetry APIs.
-Additionally, this exporter may have backwards incompatible changes introduced without a major version increment.
-We will strive to ensure compatibility when a stable release of the Open Telemetry Go client is released.
+Additionally, this exporter may introduce changes that are not backwards compatible without a major version increment.
+We will strive to ensure backwards compatibility when a stable version of the Open Telemetry Go client is released.

 ## Licensing